3ddelano/epic-online-services-godot/README.md

    scons platform=windows -j4 target=template_release
    ```

-6. The build GDExtension library will be in the `addons/epic-online-services-godot/bin/` folder with a `/demo/addons/epic-online-services-godot/bin`.
+6. The built GDExtension library will be in the `addons/epic-online-services-godot/bin/` folder.

 ### How to run the sample project?